jopaik/network_demos/network_backups_git/README.md

 rtr4                       : ok=8    changed=1    unreachable=0    failed=0    skipped=9    rescued=0    ignored=0
 ```
 ### Step 2 - Review Branches
-Note, you can use the gitea gui/web as an alternative to the following git cli instructions.
+Note, the following steps provide GIT CLI instructions but you're familiar with gitea you can use the gitea gui/web as an alternative.
 Simply open a tab and paste in your lab url and modify it to append `/gitea`
+#### For example:
 ```
 https://student1.hjjzl.example.opentlc.com/gitea
 user= gitea
 password = gitea
 repo= https://student1.hjjzl.example.opentlc.com/gitea/gitea/network-demos-repo
 ```
+The above would require you to use your student number and lab number not `student1.hjjzl`
 #### Git CLI
 1. In VSCode terminal `network_backups_git/`
 ~~~